MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 	- First play a greeting message: Select **Add a greeting message**

-	- Type in : **Welcome.
+	- Type in: **Welcome.
 The person you called is currently on vacation, your call will be redirected to an operator.**

 	- Then route the call: **Redirect call**